twigjs/twig.js/README.md

 Twig.js is a pure JavaScript implementation of the Twig PHP templating language (<http://twig.sensiolabs.org/>)

-The goal is to provide a library that is compatible with both browsers and server side containers such as node.js.
+The goal is to provide a library that is compatible with both browsers and server side JavaScript environments such as node.js.

 Twig.js is currently a work in progress and supports a limited subset of the Twig templating language (with more coming).

 ### Docs